Discarded-Team/Pyndemic/README.md

-8 - hand - returns the contents of a given players hand 9 - citycubes - returns the number of cubes of a given colour in a given city 10 - cubes - returns the number of cubes remaining of a given colour 12 - idd - returns the cards in the infection deck discard pile 13 - pdd - returns the cards in the player deck pile 21 - ap - returns the current active player
+8 - hand - returns the contents of a given players hand 9 - citycubes - returns the number of cubes of a given colour in a given city 10 - cubes - returns the number of cubes remaining of a given colour 11 - idd - returns the cards in the infection deck discard pile 12 - pdd - returns the cards in the player deck pile 13 - ap - returns the current active player
+14 - ac - returns a numbered list of adjacent cities for a given location

 #####Class Four - playeraction